 Logical order: Repentance–faith.

-Problem in NT Usage.
+The problem in NT Usage.

 The words for repentance are most prominent in the Synoptics and Acts.